A Detailed Guide to the Strasbourg Christmas Market 2024

 All over the city, you can find drink stands where you can buy vin chaud (hot, mulled wine), non-alcoholic hot cider, or hot chocolate.
 When you buy your drink, you also pay a small deposit for the cup it is served in.

-Note: In Germany, Luxembourg, and Switzerland, the markets exclusively used mugs, no plastic cups.
-In France, the plastic cups were much, much more common, but there were one or two stands in the city that had mugs available as well.
+In Germany, Switzerland, and Austria, the markets exclusively used mugs, no plastic cups.
+In France, plastic cups were much, much more common, but there are one or two stands in Strasbourg that had mugs available as well.

 A Full Breakdown of the 12 Strasbourg Christmas Markets